Search for car hire in Chania

 Road conditions are not always the most pristine and can change unexpectedly, watch out for potholes and loose rocks on the road.

 It is mandatory to carry a fire aid kit, hazard triangle and fire extinguisher in a car.
-Check weather your rental company provides these tools.
+Check whether your rental company provides these tools.

 It is common to come across flocks of sheep and goats, so be alert when driving through rural areas and be patient when letting them cross the road.